hadley/adv-r/Rcpp.md

 # High performance functions with Rcpp

 Sometimes R code just isn't fast enough - you've used profiling to find the bottleneck, but there's simply no way to make the code any faster.
 This chapter is the answer to that problem: use Rcpp to easily write key functions in C++ to get high-performance functions that only take slightly longer to write than their R requivalents.
-[Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) is a fantastic tool written by Dirk Eddelbuettel, Romain Francois, Doug Bates, John Chambers and JJ Allaire that makes it dead simple to write high-performance R code in C++.
+[Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) is a fantastic tool written by Dirk Eddelbuettel and Romain Francois (with key contribution by Doug Bates, John Chambers and JJ Allaire) that makes it dead simple to write high-performance C++ code for use from R.

 It is possible to write high performance code in C or Fortran.
 This may (or may not) be produce faster code, but it will almost certainly take you much much longer to write.
 Without Rcpp, you must sacrifice a lot of very helpful wrappers and master the complex C internals of R yourself.
 In my opinion, using Rcpp is currently the best balance between speed and convenience.